trminh0711/trminh0711.github.io/_pages/publications.md

 My research focuses on learning robust, generalizable representations in machine learning systems, especially in settings with limited supervision, cross-modal inputs, or distribution shifts.
 I am especially interested in how structure emerges from self-supervised objectives, and how generative models can be analyzed and repurposed for safety and interpretability.

 ## Publications
 *  EMBC 2025 (Accepted) -- **Impact of Noise on Deep Learning-Based Pseudo-Online Gesture Recognition with High-Density EMG**.
-Mansour Taleshi, Dennis Yeung, Minh Dinh Trong, Francesco Negro, Stéphane Deny, Ivan Vujaklija
+Mansour Taleshi, Dennis Yeung, Minh Dinh Trong, Francesco Negro, Stéphane Deny, Ivan Vujaklija.

 ## Privacy preserving